gsferreira/gsferreira.github.com/src/archive/2023/3-kafkaflow-features-hard-to-ignore/index.md

 );
 ```

-This feature offers one more option to scale the consumption and use the infrastructure efficiently.
+This feature offers another option to scale consumption and use the infrastructure efficiently.

 ## 2️⃣ Administration API and Dashboard